 where $\pr(X=1)$ is replaced with the right-hand side of (\ref{theta}).
-The corresponding maximum likelihood estimate, denoted as $\hat\gamma_{AC}$, can then be numerically obtained using any non-linear optimization algorithm.
-The same null hypothesis used in the first approach, $H_0:\gamma=0$, can be tested using a Wald statistic based on $\hat\gamma_{AC}$.
-Intuitively, \textsc{AdjCon} is more efficient than \textsc{Adj} since the former additionally utilizes two constraints.
-The simulation results of \cite{mpMLE2017} indicated that \textsc{AdjCon} is more efficient than both \textsc{Adj} and \textsc{Mar}, but no theoretical justification was provided for this finding.
+The corresponding maximum likelihood estimator, denoted by $\hat\gamma_{AC}$, can then be numerically obtained using any non-linear optimization algorithm.
+The null hypothesis $H_0:\gamma=0$ can be tested using a Wald statistic based on $\hat\gamma_{AC}$.
+Intuitively, \textsc{AdjCon} should be more efficient than \textsc{Adj} since the former makes use of two additional constraints.
+Indeed, simulation results in \cite{mpMLE2017} showed that \textsc{AdjCon} outperforms both \textsc{Adj} and \textsc{Mar}.